Iris-Black/Iris-Black.github.io/_posts/2021-12-07-Anchorage.md

 ---
 #### 7th of December, 2021

-### Global Issue - Racism in justice systems and those people being pushed into criminal lives
+### Global Issue - Minorities' lives being controlled and affected by the authorities, the majority

 > "...6th Avenue jail, of mostly Native and Black men,"